-Influencer marketing is increasingly being used in the media mix and this trend only seems set to grow, with 84% of marketing professionals worldwide expected to launch a campaign involving an influencer in the next 12 months.
+Influencer marketing is increasingly being used in the media mix and this trend only seems set to grow.

-The analysis concentrated on two key metrics: reach in terms of audience and engagement in terms of replies, likes and retweets.
+We used a social media analysis tool and concentrated on two key metrics: reach in terms of audience and engagement in terms of replies, likes and retweets.

-For fashion, magazine content was more likely to be shared than that of bloggers, achieving on average eight interactions per post as compared to two for bloggers.
+- For fashion, magazine content was more likely to be shared than that of bloggers, achieving on average eight interactions per post compared with two for bloggers.
 For beauty, a similar pattern emerges with an average of four interactions per post for magazine brands and two for bloggers.

-But what is most interesting with motoring is that even more of the content is created by consumers rather than editors, journalists and bloggers.
+- In motoring even more of the content is created by consumers rather than editors, journalists and bloggers.
 And they choose to post this content in magazine brand environments.

 Implications for Advertisers

 - Influencers are the default channel when it comes to influencer marketing but it’s clear that the credibility and authority of magazine editors still holds sway with consumers, magazine brands should be included in the influencer marketing mix